 Twelve million people collaborate in Slack each day, but because data is primarily stored in the United States, many teams abroad remain on the sidelines.
 To bridge this gap—and make Slack available to more teams in highly regulated sectors, such as financial services, government and health care—we’re delivering data residency for Slack.

 Data residency gives global teams more control over where their data is stored.
-Frankfurt, Germany, and Paris are the data regions currently available outside the U.S., with regions in Japan, Australia and the U.K. to follow.
+Paris, Tokyo and Frankfurt, Germany are the data regions currently available outside the U.S., with regions in Australia and the U.K. to follow.

 Data residency FAQ: What you need to know